thomas-srj/shuttlerock-most-popular-entries-json-generator/readme.md

 `npm run getMostPopularPosts test-site board-1,board-2,board-3 20`

+**I've also written premade commands for some specific clients:**

+`npm run nintendo-sugowaza` will generate all the json files required for this client.

 ## How to get the JSON file

 After running the previous command, the script will create a folder called **data** within the project's folder.
 Within this data folder you will find the generated JSON file(s).